dell/terraform-provider-ome/README.md

 ## About
 Terraform Provider for OpenManage Enterprise is 100% open source and community-driven.
 All components are available under [MPL-2.0 license](https://www.mozilla.org/en-US/MPL/2.0/) on GitHub.

+## Releasing, Maintenance and Deprecation

+Terraform Provider for Dell Technnologies PowerMax follows [Semantic Versioning](https://semver.org/).

+New versions will be released regularly if significant changes (bug fix or new feature) are made in the provider.

+Released code versions are located on tags in the form of "vx.y.z" where x.y.z corresponds to the version number.

 ## Documentation
 For more detailed information on the provider, please refer to [Dell Terraform Providers Documentation](https://dell.github.io/terraform-docs/).